Lilikh/Lilikh/README.md

-## Hi there 👋

 <h2 align="left">Hi 👋!

 My name is Leila and a detail-oriented software engineer with industry experience in building and maintaining websites and web applications, specializing in TypeScript, JavaScript, and its frameworks in both server-side and client-side environments (Node.js, Express.js, React.js, Next.js).</h2>

 ###